“The Katz Motel” is the wonderful pilot episode of horror comedy for kids, Courage The Cowardly Dog.

 In a scene right out of a nightmare, Courage has gone to get help from management (Katz) but ends up being chased down a long corridor after accidentally stumbling upon a laboratory where Katz has been breeding these monstrous spiders.
 The corridor comes to an end.
 There’s no escape.

-The battle is comedic because Katz is excellent at squash whereas Courage ends up in a puddle of sweat.
+The big struggle is comedic because Katz is excellent at squash whereas Courage ends up in a puddle of sweat.
 Katz is so good at squash that he can hit the ball with a nonchalant flick of the tail while reading a book on spiders or leaning against the sidewall sipping a cup of tea.
 (Remember he is English.)

 Then she dries herself (comically), puts on her black gumboots and in no-nonsense fashion sets out to find Courage.